 While late night Facebook slip ups can happen to the best of us, it’s generally expected that the big guns have their social media strategies down pat.
-From Starbucks to US Airways, 2015 made it pretty clear that no matter how high profile the company, social media fails are still a very real risk.
+From Starbucks to US Airways, the past years made it pretty clear that no matter how high profile the company, social media fails are still a very real risk.
 And as far as we’re concerned, the bigger the company, the more catastrophic the fall out.

 Blackberry tweets from an iPhone